THE TRANSACTION

 Thaddeus watched, thinking the man had seen better days on Wall Street.
 He was paunchy, his suit wrinkled and worn like a crumpled brown paper bag.
 His loosened tie swung, a pendulum with each unsteady step.
 His trading floor badge still clipped to his suit coat despite the fact it was after hours.
 Thaddeus stood to assist, but the man steam rolled past him and entered the center water closet stall, squeezing past the door and closing it.

 Thaddeus had seen this type of floor trader before and recognized him for what he was, a drinker, a gambler and a perennial loser.
-A man who always went for longshots, riding moments of feast or feminine, win and lose, but because of their lack of will power, moved from brokerage house to brokerage house unable to keep steady work until age itself phased them out for the young wolves ready to mark their own territory.
+A man who always went for longshots, riding moments of feast or famine, win and lose, but because of their lack of will power, moved from brokerage house to brokerage house unable to keep steady work until age itself phased them out for the young wolves ready to mark their own territory.

-What was about to be unleashed within that small private water closet space was anyone’s guess.
-There was nothing that could surprise Thaddeus.
-Okay I sent you it.
-It's the most politically incorrect thing I've written.
-I think.
-Let ne know if it works.
-This one might be a slog to get through.
 He'd experienced it all over the years or thought he had.
 With a hand bracing his lower spine, he eased back into his seat and raised the volume of his earbud and continued listening to the next chapter from Stephen King’s latest novel.
-Unfortunately, it wouldn’t be enough to drown out the occasional moan from behind the stall door, a fitting harbinger to the olfactory horror yet to come.

 Three young professionals entered the restroom.
-The tallest one, dressed casual chic like he stepped off of an Abercrombie and Finch catalog cover, disappeared into the nearest stall.
+The tallest one, dressed casual-chic like he stepped off of an Abercrombie and Finch catalog cover, disappeared into the nearest stall.
 The other two, similarly adorned, took up positions at the urinal wall leaving an opened space between them snickering and chuckling the whole time.

 The one on the far left spoke out.
 “Can you believe it?
 Fucking Malcom Crandall?
 Did you see him on the dance floor?
 Fucking weirdo.
 Trying to moonwalk like Michael fucking Jackson.”

 The one to the right answered, “This is who Bear Stearns fucking makes floor manager?
 What a joke!
-We both have been there longer outperforming him on every portfolio dumped in our laps.”
+We both have been there longer, outperforming him on every portfolio dumped in our laps.”

 “I’m telling you, Paul, Crandall doesn’t get it.
 He thinks he got that position on merit.
 You can’t tell me that black fagola’s not a fucking DEI promotion.
 Tell me how a degree in finance from Howard University even comes close to our Wharton pedigree?
 This diversity bullshit is going be the end of democratic capitalism.”